minprog/project/milestones/20 design/10 Design Doc.md

 ## User interface

-Draw a detailed walkthrough of the user interface of your app. **For each task** that a user can accomplish, you will draw a series of screens that completely visualize how the user interface looks when performing such a task.
+Draw a detailed walkthrough of the user interface of your app.

+**For each task** that a user can accomplish, you will draw a series of screens that completely visualize how the user interface looks when performing such a task.
+All screens of this single task go into a single image where you can follow the steps from left to right.

 A task can be something like: